awaisrauf/awais/index.md

 <br />

 #### Randopt at PyCon18
 Randopt was accepted as a poster presentation to PyCon18.
-For the occasion, I am revamped the website and documentation.
-See you in Cleveland ! [[Website](https://seba-1511.github.io/randopt/)]
+For the occasion, I am revamping the website and documentation.
+See you in Cleveland ! [[Website](https://seba-1511.github.io/randopt/), [wiki](https://github.com/seba-1511/randopt/wiki)]

 <br />